danboy12342/Twinskaraoke/README.md

 - [@NELC-Official](https://github.com/NELC-Official) (NELC-Official)

-> **Update : We are officially moving towards an App Store and TestFlight launch very soon!
-Stay tuned!**
+> **Update : We are officially live on TestFlight, sea installation info below!
+Stay tuned for the App Store!**
 >
-> Note: Until the official launch, the current installation method means you must sideload the app every 7 days.
+> Note: The watchOS app is still 100% in development please be patient with us, thank you!

 ## Features

 *   **Native Experience:** Better than the website!

 *  **Background Playback:** Full integration with the iOS Lock Screen and Control Center.
 *  **Apple Watch Companion:** Control from your wrist (work in progress)

 *  **Offline Play:** Listen to neuro and evil sing anywhere, even without the internet.

 *  **Advanced Audio Controls:** A built-in 10-band parametric EQ

 *  **Vocal & Instrumental Slider:** to separate tracks in real-time.

 *  **Live Radio & Galleries:** Listen to live streaming radio episodes, and browse through thousands of fan artworks and videos.

 <details>
-<summary><b>screenshots</b></summary>
+<summary><b>Screenshots</b></summary>
 <br>

 <p align="center">